Nolan Jones Player Props: Rockies vs. Astros

-Nolan Jones -- with an on-base percentage of .235 in his past 10 games, 134 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Houston Astros, with Hunter Brown on the hill, on July 18 at 8:40 PM ET.
+On Wednesday, Nolan Jones (hitting .188 in his past 10 games) and the Colorado Rockies play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 3:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a home run and two RBI) against the Yankees.
+He had two hits (going 2-for-5 with a home run and two RBI) in his most recent appearance against the Yankees.

 Nolan Jones Game Info & Props vs. the Astros